Special Events in New York City

 Every Season Offers Something for Everyone

 The Loews Regency Hotel loves being in the center of it all in New York.
 Our year is filled with annual events that welcome travelers near and far.
-Our New York City Event Calendar lists of some of the events in New York City you can enjoy while visiting the Loews Regency Hotel.
+For more information on any of these events, please contact our concierge.

 New York City Parades & Summer Street Fairs